 In 1970, Hitachi Construction Machinery was established and headquartered in Tokyo, Japan.
 It is a leading manufacturer of construction machinery, under its construction machinery business, also offers total lifecycle solutions that are related to construction machinery like sales and manufacturing of hydraulic excavators, ultra-large hydraulic excavators, wheeled loader, and other parts.
-Hitachi uses innovations in the electric construction equipment’s by switching power to electricity from the motive inevitable reducing CO2 emissions and exhaust to a ‘0’ on construction sites, thus helping to creating a greener environment for work.
-It is currently producing electric construction and also hybrid machinery with an aim of pollution prevention and global environmental improvement and protection.
+Hitachi uses innovations in the electric construction equipment by switching power to electricity from the motive inevitable reducing CO2 emissions and exhaust to a ‘0’ on construction sites, thus helping to create a greener environment for work.
+It is currently producing electric construction and also hybrid machinery with the aim of pollution prevention and global environmental improvement and protection.

 Volvo Construction Equipment (Volvo CE) (Sweden)